How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 No Form 8621 filed but declared distributions like dividends

-• Late MTM election: Here you declare that previous years’ capital gains come under excess distribution and current year onwards MTM rule applies.
+Here you declare that previous years’ capital gains come under excess distribution and current year onwards MTM rule applies.
 For this method to work, you actually need your mutual funds to pay out dividends.
+This solution does not work for Indian funds for the reasons mentioned before.

 No Form 8621 and did not declare distributions like dividends